moore3930/moore3930.github.io/galary/ChongYang/ChongYang.md

 ![](./ChongYang-1.jpg)

-A lady with beauty, personality, and independence.
+A lady with beauty, character, and independence.
 April 2022